reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 ### Overview

 This deployment guide's purpose is to make it easy for Reaction users to deploy the Reaction platform for evaluation purposes or small deployments.
 This guide is not meant to generate an enterprise production grade deployment.
-This deployment guide does not use Kubernetes, instead, Docker Composed is used to manage containers.
+This deployment guide does not use Kubernetes, instead, Docker Compose is used to manage containers.

 ### Requirements